 Awards of $2,500.

->

-> The Commission will generally pay 85 percent of each year’s grant amount by August 15.
+The Commission will generally pay 85 percent of each year’s grant amount by mid-August.
 The final 15 percent will be paid within 30 days after the Commission receives the final report on the grant.
 The Commission reserves the right to use an alternative payment schedule in special circumstances.
 Final reports must be submitted after the completion of all funded activities or by June 1 at the latest.

->

-> Criteria for Evaluating Applications
+Criteria for Evaluating Applications

 VCA staff reviews submitted applications for eligibility, completeness, and accuracy.
 Applications that meet program requirements are authorized, pending the availability of funds.

 The review of the OSS application is based on the successful submission of required support documents (see above) and answers to four narrative questions: